dataswift/open-source-developer-portal/app/legals/HATDeX-Terms-of-Service.md

 ## Waiver, Severability and Assignment

-HATDeX's failure to enforce a provision of the Terms does not waive its right to do so later.
+HATDeX&#39;s failure to enforce a provision of the Terms does not waive its right to do so later.
 If a provision is found unenforceable, the remaining provisions of the Terms will remain in full effect and an enforceable term will be substituted reflecting our intent as closely as possible.
 You may not assign any of your rights under these Terms, and any such attempt will be void.
 HATDeX may assign its rights to any of its affiliates or subsidiaries, or to any successor in interest of any business associated with the Services.

 ## Modifications to the Terms